 December 2019 Population Health Focus: Palliative Care and Caregiver Issues

-Western Maryland Health System is pleased to welcome palliative care physician Benjamin Goldstein, M.D., who has been practicing since mid-August out of suite 300 in the Medical Arts Center.
+UPMC Western Maryland is pleased to welcome palliative care physician Benjamin Goldstein, M.D., who has been practicing since mid-August out of suite 300 in the Medical Arts Center.
 Originally from Potomac, Md., Dr. Goldstein received his training in New York.

 “At my interview, I got a great sense of this institution and how wonderful it is,” he said.
 “It’s a very supportive, robust and successful hospital.
 It was clear this was a wonderful opportunity to get a palliative care program up and running.”